datawire/ambassador-docs/docs/emissary/1.13/topics/running/tls/mtls.md

 connections from the client.
 We are just using this to load certificates for requests upstream.

-After loading the certificates, we can tell Ambassador when to use them by setting the `tls` parameter in a `Mapping`:
+After loading the certificates, we can tell $productName$ when to use them by setting the `tls` parameter in a `Mapping`:

 ```yaml